symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``integer`` **default**: ``0``

-The minimum age, in seconds, a package version must have to be considered when checking for updates (``0`` disables this check).
-It protects you from supply chain attacks landing in freshly published versions, as explained in :ref:`Delaying Updates to Freshly Published Versions <asset-mapper-minimum-release-age>`.
+The minimum age, in seconds, that a package version must have to be considered by the ``importmap:update`` command (``0`` disables this check).
+See :ref:`Delaying Updates to Recent Versions <asset-mapper-minimum-release-age>`.
-Enabling it makes update checks download the full npm metadata document, which is larger than the abbreviated one.
+Enabling it makes update checks download the full npm metadata of each package, which is much larger than the abbreviated one.

 .. versionadded:: 8.2